humanforest/parcel-texts/privacy.md

 ### Personal data we collect or generate about you

 When you visit our Site or get in touch with us, we may collect, generate, store and use certain personal data about you.
-In some cases we will use cookies to do this, for further information about the cookies we use and how to opt out of such cookies please see our cookie policy.
+In some cases we will use cookies to do this, for further information about the cookies we use and how to opt out of such cookies please see our [Cookie Policy](/cookie-policy).

 This personal data may include: